 1. Secretariat support for the Senate

 During the sittings the Clerk, the Deputy Clerk and senior officers provided advice in the Senate to the President, Deputy President and other occupants of the chair, as well as to other senators and their staff.
 The Table Office and the Procedure Office provided procedural scripts and advice to assist senators participating in proceedings.
-Feedback from senators acknowledged the value and accuracy of this advice and support.
-Procedural briefings among senior officers and the contemporaneous publication and dissemination of procedural resources assisted in maintaining the capacity of officers to provide this advice and support.
+Feedback from senators and their staff acknowledged the value and accuracy of this advice and support.

 Secretariat support for committees encompasses:

 - procedural advice for the chair and other members, including advice and support to new senators

 - preparation of meeting documents, including minutes and agenda

-- research, analysis of evidence and briefings to members
+- research, analysis of evidence and briefings to members, and

-During the year the Committee Office in particular experienced another sustained period of very high workload, supporting 16 legislation and references committees, nine Senate select committees, two joint select committees and five other joint committees, undertaking between them, at one point, 83 separate inquiries.
-Secretariat staff in the Committee Office processed more than 12,000 submissions, arranged 336 public hearings (which heard from more than 6,000 witnesses) and more than 500 private meetings.
-The Senate made more than 100 references during the year, adding to the list of ongoing inquiries from 2014–15, and the office assisted in drafting 200 reports.
-Across the other offices, secretariat staff supported an additional 87 meetings, including meetings of the three legislative scrutiny committees, drafting more than 80 reports and documents for tabling.
+The Committee Office experienced another sustained period of very high workload.
+The office supported 16 legislation and references committees, nine Senate select committees, two joint select committees and five other joint committees, undertaking between them, at one point, 74 separate inquiries.
+Secretariat staff in the Committee Office processed more than 7,300 submissions, arranged 225 public hearings (which heard from over 4,300 witnesses) and 545 private meetings.
+The Senate made 133 references during the year and the office assisted in drafting 106 reports.

-Secretariat staff work closely with senators in supporting committees and, in particular, work closely with the chair in preparing draft reports.
-This provides an ongoing opportunity for direct feedback about senators' satisfaction.
-Despite the high workload this direct feedback indicated high levels of satisfaction.
-The department noted some dissatisfaction among senators that, because of workload, secretariats were occasionally unable to provide assistance with preparing dissenting reports or additional comments.
+Secretariat staff work closely with senators in supporting committees and, in particular, work closely with the chair to prepare draft reports.
+This provides an ongoing opportunity for direct feedback about senators’ satisfaction.
+Despite the considerable workload, this direct feedback continued to indicate high levels of satisfaction.

 Administrative advice and support for senators